hastenax/yii-inlineedit/README.md

 	echo InlineEdit::textField($model, 'title', $model->title);

-You can disable such behavior, just echoing $value (for example if you need to show textares only for admins)
+You can disable such behavior, just echoing $value (for example if you need to show textareas only for admins)

 	echo InlineEdit::textField($model, 'title', $model->title, $enable);